By Sharon Gamble

 Heavenly Father, forgive me for the times I put my trust in fallible humans and circumstances instead of in You.
 Help me to hold tightly to Your competent hand as I navigate the inevitable troubles in my life.
 Thank You for the sure hope of Heaven and the truth that You have, indeed, overcome the world!
 In Jesus’ Name, Amen.

-Sharon Gamble’s goal and driving purpose is to see Christian women carve out quiet spaces to meet with God—to know Him and to love Him more and more.
+Sharon Gamble’s driving purpose is to see Christian women carve out quiet spaces to meet with God, to know Him, and to love Him more and more.
 That God-given passion led her to establish Sweet Selah Ministries, devoted to giving women encouragement and tools to take time out of their busy, busy lives to “be still” with the One who loves them most.

 A frequent speaker at ladies’ groups and conferences, Sharon posts fun, inspiring blogs on her website, SweetSelah.org, co-hosts The Sweet Selah Moments Podcast, and offers online Bible studies through social media.
 Her published books are Sweet Selah Moments, Give Me Wings to Soar, and Loved: A Bible Study of the Gospel of John.